Last Updated on 1 May 2026 by cooksimply

 For the black bean stirfry

-- 600 g beef medallions/beef streak sliced against the grain
+- 600 g beef medallions/beef steak sliced against the grain

 - 2 tablespoons of vegetable oil